 4. What Information Do I Provide to Employees During Consultation?

-The ideal consultation sees employers provide a detailed business case and supporting documentation to the employees at the very start of the process.
+The ideal consultation sees employers provide a detailed business case and supporting documentation to the employees.

-You should set out in as much details as you can, exactly what you are considering doing, why you are considering doing it and provide any evidence that you have to support what you are proposing.
+You should set out in as much details as you can, exactly what you are considering doing and why you are considering doing it.
+You should also provide any evidence that you have to support what you are proposing.

-As an example, if you need to reduce costs you would set out to the relevant employees how much cost saving you need to achieve, what alternatives to headcount reduction you have already considered and provide any financial information that is appropriate to support the fact that you need to reduce costs.
+As an example, if you need to reduce costs you would set out to the relevant employees how much cost saving you need to achieve.
+You’d then set out what other cost control measures you have considered.
+Then you would set out why headcount reductions are being considered and the cost savings they would deliver.

 By providing employees with this information, you give them the insight that they need in order to make a meaningful contribution to the consultation process.

-As mentioned above, you should also provide them with detail as to how you plan to undertake selection if that is something that may be necessary.
+As mentioned above, you should also provide them with detail as to how you plan to undertake selection if that becomes necessary.
 In the answer to “What Do I Have to Consult About?” (above), we set out the information that you should share if you are proposing a selection process that will see people applying for roles.

 An alternative approach is to use selection criteria.
 Here, you set out the key skills and behaviours that you want to retain in the business and then complete a scoring exercise where you score employees against these criteria.
 More on selection criteria and ‘pooling’ can be found in our guide for making redundancies.